ThKrypt/QualCoder/3-Files-and-Cases.md

 ## Transcribing audio and video

 QualCoder does not have an audio to text feature.
-Other services such as otter.ai or the python module vosk may assist you.
+Other services such as otter.ai may assist you.
 Transcriptions should ideally contain timestamps indicating when the text is being pronounced during the video.
 The following formats are recognised by QualCoder, where SSS are milliseconds:

 [hh:mm:ss]